UQ-RCC/imsmeta/README.md

 # Dragonfly Metadata to JSON converter

-Converts metadata files from the Andoir Dragonfly to JSON.
+Converts metadata files from the Andor Dragonfly to JSON.

 ## Usage
 ```bash